O que determina a resistência do plástico para impressão 3D, e qual escolher?

 Even the strongest plastic won’t work if it’s hard to print.
 Por exemplo:

-Etapa 3: Custo de equilíbrio & Desempenho
+Etapa 3: Balance Cost & Desempenho

-• Budget-limited projects: PLA (baixo custo) ou Abs (mid-cost) work for most prototypes.
+• Budget-limited projects: PLA (baixo custo) ou ABS (mid-cost) work for most prototypes.

 4. Yigu Technology’s Perspective on High-Strength 3D Printing Plastics